uselessvevo/editor/README.md

-## Just an excremental code editor
+## Just an experimental code editor